ronmoy007/stori_tech_challenge/README.md

   (Emails contains data only for a single client.)

-14. **More tests**
+13. **More tests**

 Is possible to repeat Steps 12 and 13 to add more data and see how data change.
 It's also possible to edit the content of **"txns.csv"** file (however the app does not validate number of columns or datatypes of file, so avoid changes on the data structure of the file).

 15. **Sopt containers**

-Once validations are done, is possible to stop both Docker containers pressing in each terminal:
+Once validations are done, is possible to stop both Docker containers by pressing in each terminal:

 `Ctrl+C`